 - His exact words when a dozen or more adult tigers were circling around him at a Buddhist monastery: "I'm trying to look cool, but I'm this close to having to change my underpants."

 - In the BBC drama Threads, the city of Sheffield comes under nuclear attack.
 One particularly memorable shot is simply a woman's leg, wearing heeled shoes and trousers.
 A stream of yellow liquid is coming out of the trouser leg.
 It's insanely horrible.
+However it did lead to one of the saddest and funniest IMDB profiles ever.

 - Red Dwarf loves this joke: